 Handy Bt Trait Table for U.S. Corn Production

-Now in its 15th year, this table has become the standard as an authoritative reference to Bt toxins in corn.
+Now in its 19th year, the Trait Table for field corn has become the standard as an authoritative reference to Bt toxins in corn.
 Dr. Chris DiFonzo at Michigan State University is the primary author, and questions or comments should be directed to her.
 If you would like to reprint the table in a local publication or extension bulletin, contact Chris DiFonzo (firstname.lastname@example.org or 517-353-5328) for a version modifiable for your state.

 It is important to note that the Trait Table is a national publication and resistance may be widespread (as in western bean cutworm) or regional (as in corn rootworm).
 Check with your local seed company or extension personnel for the types of Bt resistance present in your area.